StrangeBeeCorp/docs/docs/thehive/administration/authentication/ldap.md

 5. Select **ldap** from the dropdown list.

-6. Enter the servers hostname or IP adress.
+6. Enter the servers host name or IP address.

     Example: *ldap.company.com*